 Here are some practical tips for slashing salt at the fast-food restaurants:

 Some family restaurants, steakhouses, and more upscale dining establishments may not provide easily accessible nutrition information.
 Analyzing nutrition information can be expensive, and upscale restaurants frequently change their menus, making the process of providing nutrition information even more costly.

 However, there are some simple steps you can take to control your sodium intake in these restaurants.
 For example, choose smaller servings of all foods, which will help slash the overall sodium intake.
 Try ordering lunch-size portions for dinner or box up half the dinner right away so you can take it home.

-If your dinner plans include a five-star restaurant, you may be able to call ahead to find out how the chef can accommodate you.
+If your dinner plans include a 5-star restaurant, you may be able to call ahead to find out how the chef can accommodate you.

 Here are some tips for when you're eating at an upscale restaurant:

 With so many food options when shopping, traveling, and dining, it is easy to feel overwhelmed.
 But, you can take some simple steps to control your sodium intake, such as:

 National Restaurant Association